seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 > While Rails is scalable, it takes some extra configuration with your web server and perhaps multiple machines.
 We aren't showing that here and we haven't yet tested a concurrency scenario.
 >
-> Therefore, if you have a high-traffic site you are going to build using taproot, we'd love to hear your story.
+> Therefore, if you have a high-traffic site you are going to build using sapwood, we'd love to hear your story.
 >
-> This also means we can't guarantee your mileage with taproot on high-traffic sites.
-But, rest assured we're building sites with taproot, so we'll be looking for solutions to this problem soon enough.
+> This also means we can't guarantee your mileage with sapwood on high-traffic sites.
+But, rest assured we're building sites with sapwood, so we'll be looking for solutions to this problem soon enough.

 Server Preparation
 ----------------